 Why measure and record the acoustic environment in National Parks?

-- Perform baseline monitoring for development of responsible management plans
+- Perform baseline monitoring for the development of responsible management plans

 - Provide quantitative information to comply with guidelines for new equipment purchases and development projects